It seems a really simple question, how do people come to actually buy from you? What is their path to purchase?

 This area looks at what is known as customer loyalty and potential brand advocacy – those valuable word of mouth referrals we all crave.

-This part of the purchase funnel can often be a self fulfilling prophecy for you.
+This part of the path to purchase funnel can often be a self fulfilling prophecy for you.
 During downturns in our economy you want to hold onto your customers (loyalty) and if they are brand advocates for you this can help secure new referral business when budgets are tight (advocacy).

 So now that we have the Marketing101 lecture information laid out – what is the path to purchase for your customers?